simensen/srcmvn.com/source/_posts/2012-12-19-embedding-github-gists.md

 problem here.
 People were relying on my software to share code from an entirely separate service.
 A service that nobody has any real control over.

-I do not want to abandon the users of my most popular software but I have little interest in working with WordPress PHP and given there are hopefully better ways to handle this now (either by other WordPress plugins or *moving off of WordPress*) I do not think I want to devote more resources to this project.
+I do not want to abandon the users of my most popular software but given there are hopefully better ways to handle this now (either by other WordPress plugins or *moving off of WordPress if you are doing a developer blog*) I do not think I will be devoting more resources to this project.

-I may make one last change but I am more likely to just put the project on hold.
 With the fixes from last week it should continue to work as-is until GitHub makes another breaking change.
 If someone feels the need to fork it and add additional functionality down the line I think I'm OK with that at this point.
 If the time comes to delete it from the WordPress plugin repository, I think it will be an easy decision.